"German science is THE BEST IN THE WORLD!!"

 or head scientist will be good enough for them.
 And if a work of fiction has a famous and important foreign scientist, expect him to be German as well, though this has become less frequent in newer works.

-, that depiction has shifted over to Austrians and (to a lesser extent) the Dutch, partly because of the influence of Vrijstaat Amsterdam
+of self-discipline.
+Since the dominance of Prussia over the other German states, that depiction as inefficient has shifted over to Austrians and (to a lesser extent) the Dutch, partly because of the influence of Vrijstaat Amsterdam

-Designed and manufactured by German engineers and companies, German technologies, especially machines and vehicles, are included in this trope: if the manufacturer's name ends with "AG"*
+Designed and manufactured by German engineers and companies, German technologies, especially machines and vehicles, are included in this trope: if the manufacturer's name ends with "AG"note

 , you can be damn sure it's going to be at least portrayed as really, really awesome